Rarios/wymon_orion/README.md

 WymonOrion project
 ==========

 This is the WymonOrion project.
-Made with real men's sweat and the perfect pinch of love since 1985 <3.
+Made from real men's sweat and the perfect pinch of love since 1985 <3.

 Current stable release: **angad 0.0.0**

-Current development snapshot: **kismed 2015_02_19**
+Current development snapshot: **kismed 2015_03_02**

 ## The Project